Towards a History of Everything (part II)

 Rudbeck’s Thesaurus came as a call for support to the learned world, advertising what he had in the pipeline.

-What remains are thousands of crammed manuscript pages – decades of a lifetime spent on a path running counter to the Confusion of Babel.
+What remains are thousands of crammed manuscript pages – decades of a lifetime spent shoring up against the ruins of Babel.

 At the End of the River

-Aravá (עֲרָבָה) is the Hebrew word for willow, and as if holding tight to this branch, I stepped onto Rudbeck’s riddled ground.
+Aravá (עֲרָבָה) is the Hebrew word for the tree, and as if holding tight to this branch, I stepped onto Rudbeck’s riddled ground.

 On the inside of the leather covers I found small paper slips.
 On them, the names of readers who once signed for consultation.
 A few of them were still blank.

-Page by page, I wandered across the etymological field – salix – sälg – selig – heilig – the author extended around this holy tree in his 1695 notes, following references to trees with similar “roots”, such as those mentioned in works on the botany of Brazil and Ethiopia, or in the pilgrims’ journey from the Holy Land; read notes from Rabbinic works on the use of willow twigs in the celebration of Sukkot.
+Page by page, I wandered across the etymological field – salix – sälg – selig – heilig – that the author wove around the willow in his 1695 journal, following references to trees with similar “roots”, such as those mentioned in works on the botany of Brazil and Ethiopia, or in the pilgrims’ journeys from the Holy Land; read notes from Rabbinic works on the use of willow twigs in the celebration of Sukkot.

-Yet among all the volumes, I found no trace of the writer Rudbeck the Younger may have had in mind when he riffed on the Elysian willow back.
-Two decades later, the mythical shimmer in which he once saw this tree shine near the headwaters of the Lule River, seemed to have faded.
+Yet among all the volumes, I found no trace of the ancient authority Rudbeck may have had in mind.
+Two decades after he had riffed on the Elysian willow, so it seemed, the mythical shimmer in which he once saw this plant shine near the headwaters of the Lule River had faded.

 Did the Fire of Uppsala leave the undergrowth of his vision charred – the dream of finding the promised lands of the Bible in the north?

-It led to exile instead – to the memory of a harmony that once had been real, yet despite all efforts could not be struck again:
+The threads Rudbeck later spun around the willow did not lead back to promised lands.
+They led to exile instead – to the memory of a harmony that once was real, yet that, despite all efforts, could not be struck again:

 “By the rivers of Babylon